wuahmartor/portfolio/inventoryManagement/README.md

-Welcome to the Streamlit Inventory Management System
+"### Welcome to the Streamlit Inventory Management System"

 This project is a comprehensive Inventory Management System built using Python and Streamlit.
 It offers both SQL-based search functionality and model-based item recommendations to assist with efficient inventory management.